Anilkumarsunkesula/vsts/chefsetup.md

 Choose Compartment as porvided in acceess info.

-Note: Keep the dynamically generated compartment ID, for use through out the lab and make sure you have selected the same in this step.
+**Note:** Keep the dynamically generated compartment ID, for use through out the lab and make sure you have selected the same in this step.

 Step 5.
 From OCI menu (click Left top corner) select Virtual Cloud Networks and then click "Create Virtual Cloud Network"

 Step 6.
-Fill out the dialog box:
+Fill out the dialog box

 6.1 Create in Compartment: Has the correct compartment selected.
 6.2 Name: Enter easy to remember name (e.g. "my_vcn").